norips/projetEPP/README.md

 If no levels were found, game will load default game.

 # Code Coverage
-Go to the build folder with `cd build` and do `cmake -DCoverage ..` and `make RushHour_coverage` and follow the instruction.
+Go to the build folder with `cd build` and do `cmake -DCoverage=on ..` and `make && make RushHour_coverage` and follow the instruction.